oct16/TimeCat/README.md

 #### Load SDK

-The RollUp packer can generate multiple formats, such as `IIFE` and `ESM`, etc. Loading SDK in the project or using the Chrome plug-in to inject the IIFE module, we can easily input the code and control the data recording.
+The RollUp packer can generate multiple formats, such as `UMD` and `ESM`, etc. Loading SDK in the project or using the Chrome plug-in to inject the UMD module, we can easily load the code and control it to record the data.

 #### Thanks